lucascazza/braunybraun/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 1.6.5 =
+* Fixed Exclude words from automatic translation when many excluded words are added
+* Compatibility with WooCommerce Fondy payment gateway
+* Added filter to allow disabling of error manager
+* Fixed a bug where you couldn't deactivate a license to add a new one

 = 1.6.4 =
 * Added a conditional Elementor block for language.
 * Fixed Google Translate breaking some characters such as & #8220;